CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 	> lsusb

-If your dongle cannot set up an access-point, then you probably need to install a new version of hostapd.
-For instance with the TP-Link TL-WN725 you can follow instructions from here https://www.raspberrypi.org/forums/viewtopic.php?f=91&t=54946
+If your dongle cannot set up an access-point, then you probably need to install a new version of `hostapd`.
+For instance with the TP-Link TL-WN725 you can follow instructions from [https://www.raspberrypi.org/forums/viewtopic.php?f=91&t=54946](https://www.raspberrypi.org/forums/viewtopic.php?f=91&t=54946)

 B/ Add Bluetooth support
 ========================